 Intrepid is a Canadian mining issuer, existing under the Business Corporations Act (British Columbia) and its common shares listed on the TSX Venture Exchange and the OTCQB.
-On April 11, 2022 the Company completed a Change of Business ("COB") Transaction to become a mining issuer, and in connection with the COB Transaction, the Company changed its name from Voleo Trading Systems Inc. to Intrepid Metals Corp.
+On April 11, 2022 the Company completed a Change of Business ("COB") Transaction to become a mining issuer.